Business and Economic Development Center (BEDC)

 The Breath and Alcohol Intoxilyzer Program offers a 28 hour certification course for members of law enforcement.
 For more information, visit mcce.midland.edu.

 The Midland College Williams Regional Technical Training Center (WRTTC), located at 1309 West I-10 in Fort Stockton, was built in 1996 to advance higher education in the region and to enhance workforce development.
-The WRTTC was approved by the Southern Association of Colleges and Schools as the first branch campus of Midland College in 1998.
+The WRTTC was approved by the Southern Association of Colleges and Schools Commission on Colleges as the first branch campus of Midland College in 1998.

 The WRTTC campus serves the community with a variety of special interest courses, community programs, certificate, and degree opportunities.
 Opportunities include but are not limited to GED, job skills, Kids’ College, vocational training, associate degrees, bachelor degrees, and transfer partnerships with four year universities.
 Course offerings are taught by on-site instructors, interactive videoconferencing (IVC), and other instructional technologies.
 Many WRTTC courses are IVC with instructors located at the main Midland College campus.
 For more information, visit Williams Regional Technical Training Center.
 For more information about university transfer programs, visit the MC University Connections web page.